raoconnor/raoconnor.github.io/_posts/2026-04-30-NetApp-Nutanix-.Next26.md

 At **Nutanix .NEXT 2026**, Nutanix and NetApp announced a **strategic alliance** that brings **NetApp ONTAP–based enterprise storage** directly to the **Nutanix Cloud Platform (NCP)** running on **Nutanix AHV**.
 For the first time, Nutanix customers will be able to use **NetApp external storage** as primary storage for Nutanix clusters, combining Nutanix’s cloud operating model with NetApp’s long‑established data management capabilities.

 The announcement is significant not because it replaces Nutanix HCI, but because it **adds architectural choice**.
-Customers can now modernize virtualization while keeping the storage platforms they already trust.
+NetApp customers wanting to migrate workloads to Nutanix can now keep the storage platform they already trust.

----
+***

 ## What Was Officially Announced